bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## Customer API
 There are two Customer API endpoints available:
-- V3 Customers API
+* V3 Customers API
-- V2 Customers API
+* V2 Customers API

 ### V3 Customers API

-The [V3 Customers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api) is comprised of Customers, Customer Attributes, Customer Address, and Customer Form Fields.
+The [V3 Customers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api) is comprised of customers, customer attributes, customer address, and customer form fields.

-Customers are any shopper that has created an account on the store.
-The Customers object comprises customers address, attributes, form fields and authentication.
+Customers are shoppers that have created an account on the store.
+The customers object comprises a customers address, attributes, form fields and authentication.
 The V3 Customers API can accomplish the same tasks as the existing V2 Customers API, with greater efficiency.

-[Customer Attributes](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerattribute) are a name, value key pair that are stored against a Customer.
-For example, if you want to keep a list of hat sizes, the name can be “Hat Sizes” and the value can be 10.
+[Customer Attributes](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerattribute) are a name and value key pair that are stored against a customer.
+For example, if you want to keep a list of hat sizes, the name can be “Hat Sizes” and the value can be `10`.
 Each customer can have several name, value pairs stored.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">